Iranian Embassy siege: Day six: 5 May

 Whitelaw, who had been chairing the COBRA crisis meeting during the siege, was rushed back to Whitehall from a function he had been attending in Slough, roughly 20 mi away, arriving 19 minutes after the shots had been reported.
 He was briefed on the SAS plan by de la Billière, who told him to expect that up to 40 percent of the hostages would be killed in an assault.
 After deliberations, Whitelaw instructed the SAS to prepare to assault the building at short notice, an order that was received by Lieutenant-Colonel Rose at 15:50.
 By 17:00, the SAS were in a position to assault the embassy at ten minutes' notice.
 The police negotiators recruited the imam from Regent's Park Mosque at 18:20, fearing that a "crisis point" had been reached, and asked him to talk to the gunmen.
 Three further shots were fired during the course of the imam's conversation with Oan.
 Oan announced that a hostage had been killed, and the rest would die in 30 minutes unless his demands were met.
 A few minutes later, Lavasani's body was dumped out of the front door.
 Upon a preliminary examination, conducted at the scene, a forensic pathologist estimated that Lavasani had been dead for at least an hour, meaning he could not have been killed by the three most recent shots, and leading the police to believe that two hostages had been killed.
 In fact, only Lavasani had been shot.

-After Lavasani's body had been recovered, Sir David McNee, Commissioner of the Metropolitan Police, contacted the Home Secretary to request approval to hand control of the operation over to the British Army, under the provisions of Military Aid to the Civil Power.
+After Lavasani's body had been recovered, Sir David McNee, Commissioner of the Metropolitan Police, contacted the Home Secretary to request approval to hand control of the operation over to the British Army, under the provisions of Military Aid to the civil authorities.
 Whitelaw relayed the request to Thatcher, and the prime minister agreed immediately.
 Thus John Dellow, the ranking police officer at the embassy, signed over control of the operation to Lieutenant-Colonel Rose at 19:07, authorising Rose to order an assault at his discretion.
 The signed note is now on display at New Scotland Yard's Crime Museum.
 Meanwhile, the police negotiators began stalling Oan.
 They offered concessions in order to distract him and prevent him killing further hostages, buying time for the SAS to make its final preparations for the now-inevitable assault.